5 Easy and Effective Ways to Treat and Prevent Age Spots

 Here are a few tips to help you get rid of the age spots you have and prevent the development of new ones.

 - Chemical peel or microderm abrasion.
 Any treatment that peels away the top layers of skin is going to remove imperfections on the surface.
 So a chemical peel or microderm abrasion should be adequate to remove age spots, or at least fade them significantly.
-And the benefits to your complexion in general are the icing on the cake.
+And the benefits to your complexion.
+In general, they are the icing on the cake.

 - Laser resurfacing.
 Although laser resurfacing treatments are sure to be the most effective when you want toeliminate age spots, they’re also likely to be the most expensive option.
-So once you’ve had your treatment at Laser Gentle Medical Spa, you’ll want to make sure to protect your newly youthful skin by staying out of the sun to prevent age spots.
+So once you’ve had your treatment at Laser Gentle Medical Spa, you’ll want to protect your new youthful skin by staying out of the sun to prevent age spots.